mpartipilo/tikatours_src/data/extracted/content/tour/multi-country-tours/georgia-armenia-azerbaijan/grand-caucasus/index.en.md

 sub_category_id: 16
 gallery_id: 0
 imggrp_id: 26
-heading: Grand Caucasus
+heading: ""
-name: Grand Caucasus
+name: The Grand Caucasus
-title: "Grand Caucasus | Tika tours"
+title: ""
 short_descr: Welcome to Caucasus!
 The three highland countries of the Caucasus straddle a stunning strip of snow-capped mountains wedged between Black and Caspian seas.
   The Caucasus region holds a wealth of views
 duration: 14 DAYS/13 NIGHTS
 ---
 Welcome to Caucasus!
-The three highland countries of the Caucasus straddle a stunning strip of snow\-capped mountains wedged between Black and Caspian seas.
+The three highland countries of the Caucasus straddle a stunning strip of snow-capped mountains wedged between Black and Caspian seas.
 The Caucasus region holds a wealth of views and warm hospitality from its inhabitants.
 Experience the places you have only read about.